bozhinov/bHype/README.md

   (save state of all virtual machines, shutdown all non essential services, update, reboot host)

 Alternatives considered:
-+ CBSD - Not moving fast enough for me
++ CBSD / ClonOS - Not moving fast enough for me
 + bhyve-webadmin - lacks major features / not open source

 All PHP and not Python?